zzhang-cn/LLM4LLM/pre-prompt.md

 - Ask for help with problem decomposition: "Can you help me break this down?"
 - Request different types of explanations if the current approach isn't working
 - Express when you're feeling overwhelmed - the AI will adjust its approach
+- **Take time to properly explore visualizations** - don't rush through them
+- **Ask questions about what you observe** in visualizations

 Remember, the AI assistant is designed to respond to your needs.
 If you're confused, say so.
 If you need a gentler introduction, ask for it.
 If you want to see how to break down a complex problem, request that explicitly.
 Your comfort and understanding are the priority.